 Cold calling is a sales technique where sales reps reach out to customers that your business hasn’t had any interaction with before.
 The person the sales rep is calling may be familiar with your business, or the cold call might be the first time they are hearing about you.
 Cold calling is a bit different from warm calls because the latter are ones that are made to those individuals who have expressed interest in your business before.

-Cold calling can be challenging and intimidating, which is why so many sales reps don’t generally enjoy this sales technique.
+Cold calling for real estate can be challenging and intimidating, which is why so many sales reps don’t generally enjoy this sales technique.
 Do you know who does enjoy cold calling though?
 Salespeople that are ready to bring in millions of dollars for their companies.

 If you are thinking of doing away with this sales technique, think again.
 When done correctly, cold calling can bring in tons of qualified leads and ultimately boost your revenue.
 To help you improve your cold calling techniques, here are some tips to change the way your team is handling this essential process.

 If you are in the sales industry, you are always going to experience rejection.
 It’s impossible to close every single one of the potential deals that you encounter.
 To make rejection easier, start to make a joke out of it.
 Between your team, make a list of some of the funniest rejection quotes.
 Of course, we want to avoid rejection as much as possible, but this will help your team with getting comfortable with being rejected.
 It’s inevitable, but it can make sales reps uncomfortable with the idea of cold calls.

 Tip #2: Never take no for an answer

 Unless a cold call is really unpleasant, it’s important to keep pushing…even when a prospect says no. If a prospect says no in a nice way, ask them why not.
 Depending on their answer, you can show that your product is misunderstood, and they really could use your business.
 Or at the very least, you will have an understanding of why some prospects are not interested.
 This will help you to know what types of people are best targeted on future cold calls.